Who is Brendan Wolf? It all depends on who you ask.

 "Twisted, strange, awesome and wise, BRENDAN WOLF redeemed my faith that a literary book could be exciting for its content as well as its words.
 This is a gritty, real, unbelievably bold novel that will break your heart and leave you haunted by its entirely original characters." - Lisa Tucker, author of The Song Reader.

-“Unflichingly smart, surprising and shattering both, and written in prose as clean and clear as a mountain stream, BRENDAN WOLF is nothing short of brilliant.” – Caroline Leavitt, author of Coming Back to Me and Girls in Trouble
+“Unflinchingly smart, surprising and shattering both, and written in prose as clean and clear as a mountain stream, BRENDAN WOLF is nothing short of brilliant.” – Caroline Leavitt, author of Coming Back to Me and Girls in Trouble

-National finalist for the Ferro-Grumley Award
+Short-Listed for the Ferro-Grumley Award